 Clostridium difficile (C. difficile), is an anaerobic, spore-forming bacterium that causes gastrointestinal infections mainly through the release of two types of toxins (A and B).
 Usually, in the treatment of microbial infections, one of the most common methods is the prescription of antibiotics.
 Unfortunately, the arbitrary, incorrect and excessive use of antibiotics has become common in patients.
 One of the first and most serious problems caused by the excessive use of antibiotics is the destruction of the natural flora of the intestine, which pave the growth and proliferation of opportunistic microbes such as C. difficile, which is transmitted through water and contaminated food in the body.
 Thus, as a result of the growth and colonization of pathogenic microbes in the intestine, the normal function of this organ is disrupted, and one of the first symptoms of which is diarrhea.
 This complication is called antibiotic-related diarrhea.
 Therefore, the measurement of this bacteria at very low levels of concentrations can help the timely treatment of the patient.
 Recently, in our laboratory, we have developed an electrochemical genosensor, which can detect this bacterium with a detection limit of 0.2 femtomol and a linear response range of 0.5 to 1900 femtomol using differential pulse voltammetry.
 In this review, this gene sensor is compared with other electrochemical biosensors reported in the literature and its advantages and limitations are evaluated.

 Keywords: Clostridioidesdifficile, Electrochemical genosensor, Hexaferrocenium cation, Reduced graphene oxide, Surface layer protein

-*Corresponding author E-mail: Ghourchian@ut.ac.ir
+*E-mail address: Ghourchian@ut.ac.ir

-Laboratory of Bioanalysis, Institute of Biochemistry & Biophysics, University of Tehran, Tehran, Iran
+Institute of Biochemistry & Biophysics, University of Tehran, Tehran, Iran